abdulsamadayoade/jobs4dev/README.md

-# SimiTerrior
+# SimiTerior

-A landing page for a fictional interior decoration agency, SimiTerrior.
+A landing page for a fictional interior decoration agency, SimiTerior.